|

 period, regardless of the date the withdrawal is mailed or sent.

-day falls on a weekend or holiday, the 30th day is extended through
+the 30th day falls on a weekend or holiday, the 30th day

-finds a “gross miscarriage of justice” or finds the settlement terms “clearly
+the IC finds a “gross miscarriage of justice” or finds the settlement terms

-unfair” during the 30-day waiting period, the IC may disapprove the settlement.
+“clearly unfair” during the 30-day waiting period, the IC may disapprove the

 c.
 If